Combining Data Generation and Active Learning for Low-Resource Question Answering: Method

-\paragraph{Model} Hereafter, we denote the question as $q$, the answer as $a$ and the corresponding context as $c$.
-Regarding data generation, we consider the \textit{QA2S} model proposed by~\citet{shakeri_end--end_2020}, since this model shows best overall performance in their and our experiments.
-The considered model makes use of a pre-trained encoder-decoder LM and it is fine-tuned to generate the question given the context, followed by generating the answer given the context and the previously decoded question in a subsequent decoding step.
-Hence the same model is trained to approximate both probability distributions $p(a|q,c)$ and $p(q|c)$.
-Therefore, the question is generated in an auto-regressive manner and conditioned on the context:
+Our methodology refers to the question as $q$, the answer as $a$ and the corresponding context as $c$.
+Regarding data generation, we consider the \textit{QA2S} model proposed by \cite{shakeri_end--end_2020}, since this model shows best overall performance in their and our experiments.
+This model makes use of a pre-trained encoder-decoder LM and is fine-tuned to generate the question given the context, followed by generating the answer given the context and the previously decoded question in a subsequent decoding step.
+More details can be found in the original paper \cite{shakeri_end--end_2020}.